Promoting Nancy’s photography and educating the public about nature, photography, and God

 Another Dumb Question Husbands Shouldn’t Ask

-When Nancy was risking her life for your possible viewing pleasure by balancing on top of our canoe on top of our van in Flamingo, Florida, trying to get shots of the Ospreys for “Osprey Family,” I asked a really stupid question.
+When Nancy was risking her life for your possible viewing pleasure by balancing on top of our canoe on top of our van in Flamingo, Florida, trying to get shots of the Ospreys for “Osprey Family”,Link I asked a really stupid question.
 I was on the ground (the ladder to the van’s roof has a 150 lb weight limit).
 There was a lull in the picture-taking.
 Maybe the sun got to me, or I had too much time on my hands, or maybe I was just trying to be clever.
-I asked her, “If you fall, do you want me to catch you or the camera?”
-As soon as the words left my mouth, I knew I had made a mistake.
-Immediately, she answered, “Catch the camera!”
+I asked her, “If you fall, do you want me to catch you or the camera”?
+As soon as the words left my mouth, I knew I made a mistake.
+But she answered immediately, “Catch the camera!”

-I’ve heard of husbands asking their wives what they wanted for their anniversary or birthday and getting a reply like, “Oh, I don’t want you to make a fuss.”
-Then the husband actually does not get or do anything to make a fuss, only to find out that wasn’t exactly what their wives had in mind.
+I’ve heard of husbands asking their wives what they wanted for their anniversary or birthday.
+They get a reply like, “Oh, I don’t want you to make a fuss.”
+Then the husband actually does not get or do anything to make a fuss, only to find out that wasn’t exactly what their wives meant.
 I thought I was too smart for that.
 Now we know.

-If any of you were to ask what I plan to do now, my official answer is “catch the camera.”
+If any of you ask what I plan to do now, my official answer is “catch the camera”, of course.
 (So don’t bother asking until after such a situation arises.)
-But you might want to keep in mind that, although it depends on the state of your marriage at the time, I’m guessing for most of you, it would be a lot cheaper and less hassle and agony to replace the camera equipment than the marriage.
+But although it may depend on the state of your marriage at the time, for most of you it would be a lot cheaper and less hassle and agony to replace the camera equipment than the marriage.
 Just saying.
 Act accordingly.
 If you are stupid enough to ask a question like that, then either action will earn you some grief.
 I’m sure you’ll recognize that the grief can only be considered self-inflicted, and you’ll do the right thing.

 Nancy at Lake Wailes Park taking pictures of great horned owl chicks in a nest in the fork of a tree.